rbngtm1/AWS_Exam/part II.md

 #### There is a requirement to host a database on a EC2 Instance.
 It is also required that the EBS volume should support 12,000 IOPS.
 Which Amazon EBS volume type meets the performance requirement.
   * EBS Provisioned IOPS SSD
      * For high performance and high requirement as in this case, the ideal choice would be EBS Provisioned IOPS SSD.
-Suitable for large database workloads, such as MongoDB, Cassandra, Microsoft SQL Server, MySQL, PostgreSQL, Oracle.
+Suitable for large database workloads, such as MongoDB, Cassandra, Microsoft SQL Server, MySQL, PostgreSQL, Oracle.-- Volumesize (4GiB - 16TiB), Max IOPS/Volume = 32,000, Processing data = 500MiB/s
-     * Genereal purpose SSD(gp2), on the other hand, is recommended for most wide variety of workloads, system boot volumes, virtual desktops, low-latency interactive apps, development and test environment.
+     * Genereal purpose SSD(gp2), on the other hand, is recommended for most wide variety of workloads, system boot volumes, virtual desktops, low-latency interactive apps, development and test environment.-- VolumeSize (1GiB - 16TiB), Max IOPS/Volume= 10,000, Processing data = 160MiB/s

 #### Development teams in your organization use S3 buckets to store log files for various applications hosted in AWS development environments.
 The developers intend to keep the logs for a month for troubleshooting purposes, and subsequently purge the logs.
 What feature will enable this requirement?
   * Configuring lifecycle rules on the S3 buckets.